freedmand/distinguish/README.md

 </script>
 ```

 That's it.
 No tricks or special magic.
 Just pure regular expression parsing and an intelligent naming module that can keep track of multiple types.
-And a nice perk is that the code will execute fine without running Distinguish so long as there are no naming collisions across modules (but more on that later).
+And the code will execute as expected without running Distinguish so long as there are no naming collisions across modules (but more on that later).

 That's a taste of Distinguish, a renaming tool that works on any file and can be used in many different ways.
-But it can also do much more, like namespace directories to avoid cross-module clashing, reserve certain names, and report unused dependencies.
+But it can also do much more, like namespace directories to avoid cross-module clashing, reserve certain names, declare variables, and report unused dependencies.

 ## Getting started